Professionals working

 ChemistStudies the chemical and physical properties of substances and develops and monitors chemical processes and production.

-GeologistStudies the composition structure and other physical attributes of the earth to increase scientific knowledge and to develop practical applications.
+GeologistStudies the composition structure and other physical attributes of the earth.

 GeophysicistStudies the composition structure and other physical attributes of the earth, locates minerals, petroleum, or ground water.

-Material ScientistStudies the properties and uses of non-metallic materials and advises on the technical aspects of their manufacture and processing.
+Material ScientistStudies the properties and uses of non-metallic materials and advises on the technical aspects of their manufacture.

-MineralogistStudies the chemistry, crystal structure and physical (including optical) properties of minerals.
+MineralogistStudies the chemistry, crystal structure and physical properties of minerals.

 HydrologistResearch the distribution circulation and physical properties of underground and surface waters.